 The WOCN, Inc. Board is comprised of five women of color members from diverse ethnicities, localities, and professions who represent the broad membership of WOCN, Inc..
 The purpose of the WOCN, Inc. Board is to define the work and support the growth of the WOCN, Inc.

-Anzala B. Alozie, JD, Board Treasurer: Anzala is Executive Director of Youth Development and the Albany YMCA with the Capital District YMCA.
+Anzala B. Alozie, JD, Interim Executive Director: Anzala is Executive Director of Youth Development and the Albany YMCA with the Capital District YMCA.
 Anzala is located in Albany, New York.

-Shamaine Daniels, JD, General Board Member: Shamaine is the owner of the Law Offices of Shamaine Daniels, with a focus in immigration law.
+Shamaine Daniels, JD, General Board Chair: Shamaine is the owner of the Law Offices of Shamaine Daniels, with a focus in immigration law.
 Shamaine is located in Harrisburg, PA

 WOCN is representative of many races, cultures and ethnicities, work experiences, levels of education and life experiences.
 Everyone is valuable and appreciated for what they bring to the table.
 We will maintain these assumptions in our national work: Difference among humans is NOT a deficit.
 Cultural diversity is a gift.